CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0501-Configuring multi-factor authentication.md

 ### Task 3: Validate conditional access MFA

+In this task you will validate that the conditional access policy works by signing in as Alex and completing MFA.

 1. Switch to **SEA-WS3** as **Admin** with the password **Pa55w.rd**.

 2. On the taskbar, select **Microsoft Edge**.